bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 size.
 That way a standard memory page size of 4k could be used in the kernel which would be slightly more efficient in terms of memory and disk usage.

+It would also mean that the changes in this kernel would be much easier to port into future releases of Linux because one of the most complicated parts of implementing this project was getting 64K page support to work.

 #### Jumbo Ethernet Frames
 Jumbo Ethernet frames allow devices to transmit frames that contain